 Electric scooters are cheaper than electric bikes

-Electric bikes are very expensive.
+Electric bikes are kind of expensive.
 Electric scooters, while not trivially cheap, are way cheaper in comparison.

 That makes it undeniably clear – electric bikes are a lot more expensive than electric scooters.